MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pwsh.md

 > file types.

 ### -Command | -c

-Executes the specified commands (and any parameters), one statement at a time, as though they were typed at the PowerShell command prompt, and then exits, unless the `NoExit` parameter is specified.

 The value of **Command** can be `-`, a script block, or a string.
 If the value of **Command** is `-`, the command text is read from standard input.